benkeen/birdsearch.org/README.md

 requireJS and other technologies.
 The latest version (Oct, 2016) was a second rewrite and redesign, this time using React, Redux and Node.

+## How to run locally

+Master is not currently stable, so you'll need to checkout the last commit of the last stable release.

+1. Checkout the last tag:
+`git checkout 5db377bfafb5ceb8ece14641e3cc864d67dc5e4a`
+2. npm install
+3. grunt dev
+4. node app.js (make sure you’re using node 6 or later)
+5. Load up http://localhost:8080 in your browser

 ## Versions

 ### v2.2.0 - Ongoing, Aug 2017